 Mature, healthy forests have spent decades or centuries accumulating carbon through photosynthesis.
 They represent massive storehouses of carbon in soils and biomass.
 Yet, forests are being cleared and degraded at a rapid rate, causing carbon loss as well as negative impacts on ecosystem services like habitat, erosion control, soil-building, water regulation, water supply, and air pollution removal.

 Forest protection reduces these emissions from deforestation.
 Emissions from tropical deforestation and forest degradation alone are estimated at 5.1-8.4 gigatons of carbon dioxide-equivalent per year.
 This accounts for 14-21 percent of anthropogenic emissions..."
 FROM - drawdown.org/solutions/forest-protection

-Forests are natural carbon sinks, sequestering carbon from Earth's atmosphere, and providing oxygen to create healthy ecosystems on the planet; as well creating sustainable habitats for plants, wildlife, and the biodiversity of the forest itself.
-In addition to reforestation, Project Drawdown also recognizes these sustainable practices, related to reforestation, as top climate solutions:
+Forests are natural carbon sinks, sequestering carbon from Earth's atmosphere, and providing oxygen to create healthy ecosystems on the planet; as well as creating sustainable habitats for plants, wildlife, and the biodiversity of the forest itself.
+Sustainable agriculture also creates carbon sinks, in the form of farmland with vibrant ecosystems and biodiversity.

-- Land is a critical component of the climate system, actively engaged in the flows of carbon, nitrogen, water, and oxygen—essential building blocks for life.
-Carbon is the core of trees and grasses, mammals and birds, lichens and microbes.
-Linking one atom to the next, and to other elements, it’s the fundamental material of all living organisms.
-Plants and healthy ecosystems have an unparalleled capacity to absorb carbon through photosynthesis and store it in living biomass.
+- Plants and healthy ecosystems have an unparalleled capacity to absorb carbon through photosynthesis and store it in living biomass.
 In addition, soils are, in large part, organic matter—once-living organisms, now decomposing—making them an enormous storehouse of carbon.
 Land can therefore be a powerful carbon sink, returning atmospheric carbon to living vegetation and soils.
 While the majority of heat-trapping emissions remain in the atmosphere, land sinks currently return a quarter of human-caused emissions to Earth—literally.
 FROM - drawdown.org/sectors/land-sinks

 - In their biomass and soil, forests are powerful carbon storehouses.
 [Forest] protection prevents emissions from deforestation, shields that carbon, and enables ongoing carbon sequestration.
 FROM - drawdown.org/solutions/forest-protection